tylermystery/builder/spec_sheet.md

 * **Remove Functionality**: Each favorite card includes a remove (×) button, allowing users to quickly un-favorite an item directly from the carousel.
 * **Open Detail View**: Clicking on a favorite card opens the Detailed Item View for that item.

-Search & Filtering
+Filter Panel & Search
-A set of controls allows users to refine and organize the catalog view.
+A persistent left-hand sidebar and a top bar of controls allow users to refine and organize the catalog view.

+* **Category & Subcategory Filtering**: The sidebar displays an accordion-style list of parent categories and their subcategories.
+Clicking any of these filters the catalog to show only relevant items.
 * **Smart Search**: A search bar allows users to filter the catalog by item name, description, categories, and tags.
 Results are prioritized to show name matches first.
 * **Filtering**: Users can filter the catalog by pre-defined price ranges.
 * **Sorting**: A dropdown menu controls the sort order of the catalog (e.g., Price Low to High, Name A-Z).
-* **Reset**: A "Reset" button clears all active search terms and filters, returning the catalog to its default view.
+* **Reset**: A "Reset" button clears all active search terms and filters.

 Detailed Item View
 Clicking on a catalog card opens a large modal overlay with comprehensive information.